jlkarlen/itsterminal-gh-pages/step4.md

 #### Compiling and running with packages

+**ATTENTION! there is no java compiler on the server so you'll have to run the *java* and *javac* commands in a new terminal window.
+You can't compile and run java code from the server.**

 Before you can compile, you'll need to make a `bin` directory.

 The following command **will no longer work** for compiling: